lacanoid/pgddl/ROADMAP.md

 This tool uses information schema and standard SQL as much as possible, but for any actual practical use decoding of PostgreSQL system catalogs is required.
 Querying pg_catalog can turn out to be quite complicated for a somewhat casual SQL user.
+This project attempts to collect many SQL snippets made over the years into a coherent extension.

 This will hopefully help to keep relevant SQL code for these thing in one place.